 Pumping aims to sample meio and macrofauna from the screen and aquifer sediments immediately outside the well.
 It is preferable to use a mechanical piston type pump as impeller driven pumps are more likely to damage fauna during collection.
-In the literature (Hancock, Eberhard et al. 2007) the Bennett Pump (a reciprocating piston pump) has been shown to be an effective pump for GW meio and macrofauna sampling at a range of depths, although the inlet screen must be removed before use (Figure 2a).
+In the literature (Hancock, Eberhard et al. 2007) the Bennett Pump (a reciprocating piston pump) has been shown to be an effective pump for GW meio and macrofauna sampling at a range of depths, although the inlet screen must be removed before use (Figure 3a).
 Hand inertia pumps can also be used at shallow depths.
 All pumps should be used as per manufacturer's instructions.

-- 1. Prior to lowering the pump run blank down the well to check for obstructions. - 2.
+- 1. Prior to lowering the pump down the well, check for any obstructions. - 2.
 Feed the sampling hose into the bore until it reaches the bottom of the bore casing.
-Then lift hose so that it sits either midway in the screened section or approximately 0.5 m above the bottom of the bore. - 3.
-Set out a row of ten x 10L buckets, equivalent to a total of a 100 L sample (Figure 2b).
+Then lift hose so that it sits either midway in the screened section or approximately 0.5 m above the bottom of the bore. - Set out a row of ten x 10L buckets, equivalent to a total of a 100 L sample (Figure 2b).
 Sit the buckets onto tarpaulin as a clean site for collection of samples.
 If the area surrounding the bore is heavily vegetated, clear the vegetation to provide flat surface.
 A weed trimmer/brush cutter maybe required for thick vegetation. - 4.
-On the top of the first bucket place the ring and collar, ensuring it is snuggly fitted.
-Place the sieve (65 μM) on top of the collar and then the top collar on (Figure 2c). - 5.
-Start the pump and hold the end of the hose close to the sieve.
-Once the bucket is full move the collar and sieve apparatus to the next bucket and continue to sieve (Figure 2d). - 6.
+On the top of the first bucket place the modified nets2 (350 μ M on top of the 250 μ M, on top of the 65 μ M) (in place of sediment sieves used in previous protocol). - 5.
+Start the pump and place hose inside the top net.
+Once the bucket is full move all the nets into the next bucket and continue to sieve (Figure 3d). - 6.
 Fill buckets sequentially and try to minimise splashing and overflows. - 7.
-Once 100L has been collected, remove the sieve and wash the sieve contents into a pre labelled jar. - 8.
-Record bore number, water level depth, collection date, sample number and sample type (i.e. net or pump) on a label and add label to jar. - 9.
-Water chemistry samples (e.g. Nutrients, Dissolved Organic Carbon, metals etc.) should be collected straight from the hose into the sampling containers once stygofauna sampling has finished (i.e. after 100 L has been collected in sample buckets). - 10.
-Sample bottles must be labelled and the sample name, site, data and time and sampler name must be recorded in a notebook or equivalent. - 11.
-Record field parameters (temp, DO, ORP, specific conductivity, etc. by placing the hose into a weir system to reduce re-aeration of the sample and sample with a field multiprobe.
+Once 100L has been collected, remove the nets and invert each one into a pre labelled container. - 8.
+Using a 99% ethanol squirt bottle, rinse the contents into the container, and add a few drops of Rose Bengal.
+Store in 99% ethanol for future identification. - 9.
+A waterproof label with the bore number, net size, collection date, sample number and sample type should be inserted into the container.